pooriabahremand/phoneBook/readme.md

 > **Note: These packages should be installed automatically after you clone the project, but if you have problems running the app, check these packages in the `package-lock.json` file.**

 Finally, you can start the program by running this command: `npm start`

+You can also specify the format you want to use by adding one of these arguments to the command: `csv`, `xml`, or `xlsx`.
+For example, to use the CSV format, you would run this command: `npm start csv`.
+If you do not enter any argument, the default behavior is for the format to be JSON.